 What Is Back Acne?

-The effect of hormones may cause back acne varying in severity.
+The effect of hormones may cause pimples on back varying in severity.
 These may begin as a few spots to a large cluster of affected areas with pus-filed pimples.
 For instance, a severe case of Grade 4 acne may consist of several cysts or spots whereas mild case of Grade 1 acne may consist of pimples, blackheads and whiteheads.
 The skin surrounding these pimples may feel itchy, hot or tender.
 Depending on the severity, they may heal on their own or might burst.
 If left untreated, they may develop into permanent scars.

 What Causes Back Acne?